FILM MUSIC

 Yahve de la Cavada - manager for Spain and Portugal Yahve@lasttour.org

-Masecki is one of Poland’s most prolific and idiosyncratic musicians.
-Winner of many awards he performs extensively on all keyboard instruments, composes for film and theatre, produces festivals, conducts orchestras, educates, records and curates musical events.
+Marcin Masecki is one of Poland’s most prolific and idiosyncratic musicians.
+Winner of many awards he performs extensively on all keyboard instruments, sings, composes for film and theatre, produces festivals, conducts orchestras, educates, records and curates musical events.
 His projects span a wide range of styles and his virtuosic fusion of different genres as well as the blurring of the line between high art and entertainment have become his hallmarks.

 He works regularly with the Polish National Radio, Teatr Studio, Capella Cracoviensis and the Szczecin Philharmonic.
 He lives in Berlin and Warsaw.